Ajibman/QuantumTrader-AI/Declaration.md

 📌Qonex AI belongs to those who serve peace.

-📌Qonex AI Born in Ekiti, Nigeria.
-Powered by OpenAI.
-Guided by cosmic alignment.

 📌Welcome to the light-speed age of aligned intelligence.

 📌Qonex AI the ultimate global exchange.
 Everything you want.

 ---